East Nashville, Tennessee: Great Fire of 1916

 On the morning of Wednesday, March 22, 1916, a fire erupted in East Nashville, destroying over 500 houses and leaving over 2,500 people homeless.
 The fire originated at the home of Joe Jennings, who lived next to the Seagraves Planing Mill located on North First Street.
 Sparks from Jennings’ home set the mill ablaze and from there the fire swept from 1st Street to Dew Street, consuming any homes and businesses in its path.
 Fortunately, there were few injuries and only one fatality, Johnson H. Woods, who was electrocuted by a live power line.

 Unusually high winds gusting from 44–51 miles per hour across wooden-shingled roofs caused the fire to spread at a rapid pace, severely impeding the Nashville fire department’s effort to control the blaze.
 Desperate to contain the fire, residents formed "bucket brigades" to help fight the flames, and many hastily removed furniture from their homes in an effort to save their belongings.
-Nashville Fire Chief Rozetta sent telegraphic messages appealing to every city within several hundred miles asking for engines and men to help combat the flames, and Governor Tom C. Rye mobilized the companies of the Tennessee National Guard in Nashville for guard duty and assistance with the rescue work.
+Nashville Fire Chief Rozetta sent telegrams appealing to every city within several hundred miles asking for engines and men to help combat the flames, and Governor Tom C. Rye mobilized the companies of the Tennessee National Guard in Nashville for guard duty and assistance with the rescue work.

 Buildings belonging to the Little Sisters of the Poor Home for the Aged, Woodland Street Presbyterian Church, Warner Public School, and Engine Company No. 5 were burned to the ground.
 Tulip Street Methodist Church and St. Ann's Episcopal Church survived, thanks to church members who left their burning homes to form bucket brigades to save them.
-All of East Nashville southeast of Fifth and Woodland Street was destroyed.
+Much of East Nashville southeast of Fifth and Woodland Streets was destroyed.
 Total property loss was estimated at more than 1.5 million dollars.